Considering low blood pressure chart in context of women, for men, during pregnancy and by age

 High blood pressure which is also known as hypertension is often presented with the aid of a high blood pressure chart showing the various stages of hypertension congruent with particular blood pressure numbers.
 Several challenges present when attempting to do the same for low blood pressure in the form of a low blood pressure chart.

-Chief amongst these challenges is the widely agreed and understood relativity of a low blood pressure condition.
+Chief among these challenges is the widely agreed and understood relativity of a low blood pressure condition.
 The chart above summarizes known data of low blood pressure readings in some individuals and accompanying symptoms of low blood pressure.

 Unlike high blood pressure, low blood pressure diagnosis relies to a very large extent on presentation of symptoms and signs of low blood pressure.
 In most cases when there are no symptoms showing of low blood pressure doctors simply put the concerned patient under observation.